 Creation of Lien.
 Assessments are secured by a continuing vendor's lien on each Lot, which lien is reserved by the Declarant and assigned to the Property Owners Association.
 By acceptance of a deed to a Lot, each Owner grants the lien, together with the power of sale, to the Property Owners Association to secure Assessments.

 Commencement.
 A Lot becomes subject to Assessments upon completion of construction of a Residence on the Lot and sale thereof to an Owner for occupancy, lease or holding for investment.
 At such time, such Owner(s) shall pay to the Association an amount equal to the Regular Assessment for one full year to establish operating funds and capital replacement reserves for the Association.
-Upon subsequent sales of a Residence on a Lot by such Owner(s) the Association shall be paid a reasonable transfer fee as established by the Board from time to time.
+During resale transactions of a Residence on a Lot by such Owner(s), the Association shall be paid a reasonable transfer fee, as established by the Board from time to time, for each time the transfer documents are provided, due at the time such documents are furnished by the Association.

 -5.
 Regular Assessments